-In wisdom teachings about our higher nature, which is identical in quality and nature to God’s (but differing in degree), an analogy is sometimes used of the sun shining as a reflection in water-filled pails.
-The sun, which is self-luminous and requires nothing else by which to shine, refers to Consciousness (also known by various Holy names); and the water and the pails refers to us, the body-minds or persons.
-In the analogy, the unaware person assumes there is an individual sun in each pot; of course, we realize that this isn’t the case.
-The analogy is intended to help us realize that each of us (water-filled pails) is not a source of consciousness unto our self.
-We shine (or know) by the light of the One-and-Only True Sun, Consciousness.
+In wisdom teachings about our essential nature, which is identical in quality and nature to God’s, an analogy is sometimes used of the sun shining as a reflection in water-filled pails.
+The sun, which is self-luminous and requires nothing else by which to shine, refers to Consciousness; and the water and the pails refer to us, the body-minds or persons.
+In the analogy, the unaware person assumes that there’s an individual sun in each pail.
+We, of course, realize that this isn’t the case.
+The analogy is intended to help us understand that each of us (water-filled pails) is not a source of consciousness unto our self.
+We shine (or know) by the light of the one-and-only true Sun, Consciousness.

 There are tremendous benefits that arise through understanding the nature of our True Self; not the least of which is fearlessness regarding death.
-When we know that the true “I” within us–that “is” us–does not die; we realize there is nothing to fear.
+When we know that the true “I” within us, that “is” us, doesn’t die, we realize that there’s nothing to fear.
 With this understanding, we can live–fully–here and now.
-The only self that dies is the fictional little “i” of name and form, which is rendered by the mind.
-The Real “I” is all that is, eternally; and we are aspects of That.
+The only self that dies is the fictional “i” of name and form, which is rendered by the mind.
+The Real “I” is all that is…eternally.

 Dare to dream (and care for one another).